-The Sedona Conference Working Group on Electronic Document Retention and Production has developed Principles addressing the preservation and production of databases, The Sedona Conference Database Principles.
-In these Database Principles, we offer a number of practical suggestions that we believe clarify the obligations of both requesting and producing parties and simplify discovery in matters involving databases and information derived from databases.
-We recognize that the specific facts of a litigation matter, combined with the implementation of relevant databases likely will raise additional retention and production issues not explicitly covered by these Database Principles.
-Even so, we believe that the groundwork laid by the Database Principles will provide valuable guidance to litigants facing novel issues of database retention and production.
-It is important to set reasonable expectations for the production of database information, and thus, an overarching theme of these Principles is that communication - between database management professionals and the attorneys who are asking them to search and export litigation-specific information, as well as between requesting and producing attorneys - is critical when working with databases.
-Many common disputes about issues such as the production format of data can be reduced or even eliminated through better dialogue between litigants.1 We also find that better communication naturally will reduce "blunderbuss" requests for databases that typically encompass irrelevant or inappropriate information, or the production of terabytes of useless, undifferentiated data.
+The Sedona Conference Working Group on Electronic Document Retention and Production has developed principles in this Commentary on Addressing Databases in Civil Discovery.
+Within this Commentary, we offer several practical suggestions that we believe clarify the obligations of both requesting and producing parties, and simplify discovery in matters involving databases and information derived from databases.
+We recognize that the specific facts of a litigation matter, combined with the implementation of relevant databases likely will raise additional retention and production issues not explicitly covered by this paper.
+Even so, we believe that the groundwork laid by this Commentary will provide valuable guidance to litigants facing novel issues of database retention and production.

+It is important to set reasonable expectations for the production of database information, and thus, an overarching theme of this Commentary is that communication-between database management professionals and the attorneys who are asking them to search and export litigation-specific information, as well as between requesting and producing attorneys-is critical when working with databases.
+Many common disputes about issues such as the production format of data can be reduced or even eliminated through better dialogue between litigants.1 We also find that better communication naturally will reduce blunderbuss requests for databases that typically encompass irrelevant or inappropriate information, or the production of terabytes of useless, undifferentiated data.

-Our Commentary is divided into three discrete sections.
+Our Commentary is divided into four discrete sections.
 Following a brief Introduction in Section I to databases and database theory, Section II addresses how The Sedona Principles, which pertain to all forms of ESI, may be applied to discovery of databases.
 Section III proposes six Principles that pertain specifically to databases and provides commentary to support our recommendations.
+Section IV is an appendix covering the most common database platforms used in business today.

-As database technology continues to evolve, we acknowledge that The Sedona Conference Database Principles will need to be revisited regularly to ensure that their guidance remains topical.
-At the same time, we believe that the Database Principles lay a foundation that will be valid both today and in the future for developing effective and practical solutions in this sophisticated area of the law.
+As database technology continues to evolve, we acknowledge that Commentary on Addressing Databases in Civil Discovery will need to be revisited regularly to ensure that its guidance remains topical.
+At the same time, we believe that this Commentary lays a foundation that will be valid both today and in the future for developing effective and practical solutions in this sophisticated area of the law.

-See The Sedona Conference Cooperation Proclamation, 10 SEDONA CONF.
-J. 331 (2009 Supp.), available at https://thesedonaconference.org/download-pub/3802.
+1 The Sedona Conference, The Sedona Conference Cooperation Proclamation, 10 SEDONA CONF.
+J. 331 (2009 Supp.).